usamamirza0/website/content/authors/admin/_index.md

   - icon: linkedin
     icon_pack: fab
     link: https://www.linkedin.com/in/usama-mirza-051b90184/
-  # Link to a PDF of your resume/CV.
-  # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
-  # and uncomment the lines below.
-  - icon: cv
-    icon_pack: ai
-    link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: 'usama.mirza.819@gmail.com'